The Emily Atack Show

 The Emily Atack Show is a British comedy television series, hosted by Emily Atack and shown on ITV2.
 Each episode combines her stand-up shows at London's Clapham Grand with sketches and impressions, while focusing on a particular topic relevant to young women.
-In 2020, ITV revealed the show achieved the biggest audience for a female-led stand up show that year.

-In 2021, the show was nominated for ‘Best Comedy’ at the TV Choice Awards.
-In 2022, it was announced that the show would be renewed for a third season; it began broadcasting on 27 September that year.
+In 2020, ITV revealed the first series of the show achieved the biggest audience for a female-led stand up show that year.
+In 2021, it was nominated for ‘Best Comedy’ at the TV Choice Awards; series 2 was broadcast the same year.
+In 2022, it was announced that the show would be renewed for a third series; it began broadcasting on 27 September that year.

 Broadcast

 The first season ran for six episodes during late 2020.
-Following its debut season, the show was renewed for a second season in March 2021.
+Following its debut series, the show was renewed for a second series in March 2021.
 A third season was announced in February 2022 and began broadcasting seven months later.